- Arrive 15 minutes early for class. Doors lock at start time so failure to arrive on time will result in missing your session.

 - Greater elasticity which allows you to tone, lengthen and stretch the body deeply.

 - Induces heavy sweating which refreshes skin, helping it to become smoother and clearer over time.

 - Aides the body in releasing toxins that are stored under the skin.

 - Calms your mind and promotes mental clarity to help you make healthy choices in your day to day life.

 - Provides inner peace and relaxation which leads to decreases in stress and anxiety.

 Hot Yoga Health Information:

-Certain health conditions such as high blood pressure, high cholesterol, pregnancy, week vertebrae, history of seizures, etc. might make the practice of hot yoga dangerous.
+Certain health conditions such as high blood pressure, high cholesterol, pregnancy, weak vertebrae, history of seizures, etc. might make the practice of hot yoga dangerous.
 If you have any special conditions or chronic illnesses, please check with your physician prior to attending your first hot yoga class.
-Please make your yoga instructor aware of any health concerns.
+Please make your instructor aware of any health concerns.